-In \citep{kamran2021minimizing}, similar to Mirchevsk \textit{et al.} \citep{mirchevska2018high}, they introduce a verification method for RL safety, more particularly, they verify the action safety, and the policy can be learned adaptively in a distributional RL framework.
-Isele \textit{et al.} \citep{isele2018safe} use prediction methods to render safe RL exploration for intersection behaviours during autonomous driving.
-Particularly, they can constrain agents' action by prediction methods in multi-agent scenarios, where they assume other agents are not adversarial and and agent's action are generated by a distribution.
-Kendall \textit{et al.} \citep{kendall2019learning} provide a model-free based RL method, which is combined by variational autoencoder~\citep{kingma2013auto, rezende2014stochastic} and DDPG~\citep{lillicrap2016continuous}, and their method may be one of the first to implement real-world vehicle experiments using RL, in which they use logical rules to achieve autonomous driving safety, use mapping and direct supervision to navigate the vehicles.
+In \citep{kamran2021minimizing}, similar to Mirchevsk \textit{et al.} \citep{mirchevska2018high}, they introduce a verification method for RL safety, more particularly, they verify the action safety.
+The policy can be learned adaptively in a distributional RL framework.
+Isele \textit{et al.} \citep{isele2018safe} use prediction methods to render safe RL exploration for intersection behaviors during autonomous driving.
+Remarkably, they can constrain agents' actions by prediction methods in multi-agent scenarios, where they assume other agents are not adversarial and an agent's actions are generated by a distribution.
+Kendall \textit{et al.} \citep{kendall2019learning} provides a model-free based RL method, which is combined by variational autoencoder~\citep{kingma2013auto, rezende2014stochastic} and DDPG~\citep{lillicrap2016continuous}.
+Their method may be one of the first to implement real-world vehicle experiments using RL, in which they use logical rules to achieve autonomous driving safety, and use mapping and direct supervision to navigate the vehicles.

 Kalweit \textit{et al.}~\citep{kalweit2020deep} develop an off-policy and constrained Q learning method for high-level autonomous driving in simulation environments.
-They use the transportation, SUMO~\citep{lopez2018microscopic}, as a simulation platform and the real HighD data set~\citep{krajewski2018highd} to verify the effectiveness of their methods.
-Specifically, they constrain the agent's action space when the agent performs Q value update; the safe policy is then searched for autonomous driving (see Figure~\ref{fig:application-autonomous-driving-cq-learning}).
+They use the transportation software, SUMO~\citep{lopez2018microscopic}, as a simulation platform and the real HighD data set~\citep{krajewski2018highd} to verify the effectiveness of their methods.
+Specifically, they constrain the agent's action space when the agent performs a Q value update; the safe policy is then searched for autonomous driving (see Figure~\ref{fig:application-autonomous-driving-cq-learning}).
 Different from the above perspectives, Atakishiyev \textit{et al.} introduce some Explainable Artificial Intelligence (XAI) methods, and a framework for safe autonomous driving ~\cite{atakishiyev2021explainable, atakishiyev2021towards}, in which Explainable Reinforcement Learning (XRL) for choosing vehicle actions is mentioned.
 Although XRL can be helpful in promoting the development of safe and trustworthy autonomous systems, this topic has just been studied with regard to safe RL, and the relevant research is not remarkably mature.